 Once you have your wardrobe in hand, the final piece of the puzzle is to commit.
 Decide on a fixed period of time where you will absolutely not be acquiring or buying any clothing items.
 I think of this as the no exceptions period, which will eventually feel natural.

 During the no exceptions period, stick to your commitment so that you get the full value of your small, uncluttered wardrobe and see it spill over into other areas of your life.
-Integrate conversations with friends and family about the impact of fashion on the environment and our populations health.
-Learning and changing isn’t always comfortable, and when you find some discomfort, that’s how you’ll know you’re making progress.
+Integrate conversations with friends and family about the impact of fashion on the environment and our population's health.
+Learning and changing aren’t always comfortable, and when you find some discomfort, that’s how you’ll know you’re making progress.

 Once you’ve designated your capsule wardrobe, don’t forget to DONATE unwanted items to Value Village.
 Let’s keep clothes out of landfill.